JHaerting/Windguru-Other-upload-API-Station/README.md

 Data from the stations and a map with their location can be found here: https://en.ilmatieteenlaitos.fi/download-observations

+Some reporsitory activity, e.g. a new committ must occur every 60 days for this script to keep running.

 I made all of this using Gemini 3.